abdo-ch9/accesscarauto/README.md

 # Step 2: Navigate to the project directory.
 cd <YOUR_PROJECT_NAME>

-# Step 3: Install the necessary dependencies.
+# Step 3: Set up the backend (includes database setup)
+node setup-backend.js

+# Step 4: Install frontend dependencies
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the backend server (in a new terminal)
+cd backend
 npm run dev

+# Step 6: Start the frontend development server (in another terminal)
+npm run dev
 ```

+## Database Setup

+The application uses MongoDB for data storage.
+You have two options:

+### Option 1: Local MongoDB
+1. Install MongoDB locally on your system
+2. Start MongoDB service
+3. The backend will connect to `mongodb://localhost:27017/aero-car-store`

+### Option 2: MongoDB Atlas (Cloud)
+1. Create a free account at [MongoDB Atlas](https://www.mongodb.com/atlas)
+2. Create a new cluster
+3. Get your connection string
+4. Update `backend/.env` with your MongoDB Atlas connection string

 **Edit a file directly in GitHub**